Build your own Jenkins! Introducing Custom WAR/Docker Packager

 For example, this demo shows packaging of a Docker image with External Build Logging to Elasticsearch.
 Although the implementations have been improved as a part of JEP-207 and JEP-210, you can check out this demo to see how the Docker image does self-configuration, connects to a Elasicsearch, and then starts externally storing logs without changes in build log UIs.
 A Docker Compose file for running the entire cluster is included.

 This is probably the most tricky mode of Jenkinsfile Runner.
 In March a new Jenkinsfile Runner project was announced in the developer mailing list.
-The main idea is to support running Jenkins Pipeline in a single-shot master mode when the instance just executes a single run and prints outputs to the console.
+The main idea is to support running Jenkins Pipeline in a single-shot controller mode when the instance just executes a single run and prints outputs to the console.
 Jenkinsfile Runner runs as CLI or as a Docker image.
 Custom WAR Packager is able to produce both, though only Docker run mode is recommended.
 With Jenkinsfile Runner you can run Pipelines simply as…

 docker run --rm -v $PWD/Jenkinsfile:/workspace/Jenkinsfile acmeorg/jenkinsfile-runner

-When we started working on Ephemeral (aka "single-shot") masters in the Cloud Native SIG, there was an idea to use Custom WAR Packager and other existing tools (Jenkinsfile Runner, Jenkins Configuration as Code, etc.) to implement it.
+When we started working on Ephemeral (aka "single-shot") controllers in the Cloud Native SIG, there was an idea to use Custom WAR Packager and other existing tools (Jenkinsfile Runner, Jenkins Configuration as Code, etc.) to implement it.
 It would be possible to just replace Jenkins core JAR and add plugins to Jenkinsfile Runner, but it is not enough.
 To be efficient, Jenkinsfile Runner images should start up FAST, really fast.
 In the build flow implementation we used some experimental options available in Jenkins and Jenkinsfile Runner, including classloader precaching, plugin unarchiving, etc, etc. With such patches Jenkins starts up in few seconds with configuration-as-code and dozens of bundled plugins.

 So, how to build custom Jenkinsfile Runner images?
 Although there is no release so far, it is not something which can stop us as you see above.